ajbouh/qa/README.md

 - [ ] Add integration with system monitoring agents (e.g. performance copilot)

 ### Flakiness
-- [ ] Fingerprint tests, augmenting TAP-J stream
+- [X] Fingerprint tests, augmenting TAP-J stream
 - [ ] Fingerprint AUT (application under test), augmenting TAP-J stream
-- [ ] Add TAP-J analysis tools, to detect rates of flakiness in tests
+- [X] Add TAP-J analysis tools, to detect rates of flakiness in tests
 - [ ] Add support for marking some tests as (implicitly?) new, forcing them to be run many times and pass every time
 - [ ] Add support for marking tests as flaky, separating their results from the results of other tests
-- [ ] For tests that are failing (flaky or not), shows distribution of which line failed, test duration, version of code
+- [ ] For tests that are failing flakily, show distribution of which line failed, test duration, version of code

 ### Continuous integration
 - [ ] Add support for auto-filing issues (or updating existing issues) when a merged test fails that should not be flaky